osgirl/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.5 - 2018-11-01 =
+* New - Will be added Tokenization for card payment methods.

 = 1.4 - 2018-10-24 =
-* New - Independent SC_REST_API class from the main shopping system.
+* Add - Independent SC_REST_API class from the main shopping system.

 = 1.3.1 - 2018-10-17 =
 * Add - Added SC Novo Mobile theme for the APM fields.